Aug 25, 2015 - Ancestry

 Autosomal DNA

 As most haplogroups arose over tens of thousands of years ago, these pieces of DNA generally reflect your very ancient ancestry.
-Therefore, it is possible for two people to share the same haplogroup assignment but no recent ancestry.
+It’s possible for two people to share the same haplogroup assignment but no recent ancestry.
 So for example, while you may share a paternal haplogroup with Stephen Colbert, you probably don’t share any recent common ancestors.

 A large portion of our DNA is found within your autosomal DNA.
 This DNA undergoes recombination with each successive generation.
 Your results analyzing your autosomal DNA therefore generally reflect your ancestry from within the past five to ten generations.
 Therefore, it is not uncommon for the ancestry found within your haplogroup or your Ancestry Composition to differ from your own.
 This does not mean that any of these pieces are incorrect.
 They are each simply describing a different part of your rich and unique ancestry.